rumpkernel/buildrump.sh/README.md

 default by giving explicit commands.

-The `checkout` command will fetch the necessary subset of the NetBSD source tree from github into `./src`.
-You are free to use any method for fetching NetBSD sources, though the only officially supported way is to let the script handle the checkout.
+The `checkout` command will fetch the necessary subset of the NetBSD source tree from github into `./src` (the location can be changed using the `-s` parameter).
+You are free to use any method for fetching NetBSD sources, though the only officially supported way is to use the `checkout` command.
+Note that the NetBSD sources and their timestamps may vary from one buildrump.sh revision to another.
+By default, the script checks that you have the appropriate set of sources even if you do not run `checkout`.

 The `fullbuild` command will then instruct the script to to build the necessary set of tools for building rump kernels, e.g. the BSD version